mmalahe/upb/README.md

 ## Game Handler
 - Python modules:
 	- Selenium
+	- lxml
+- One of the following webrivers:
+	- Chromium
-		- With Chromium as the webdriver. e.g. on Ubuntu: sudo apt-get install chromium-browser chromium-chromedriver
+		- e.g. On Ubuntu: sudo apt install chromium-browser chromium-chromedriver
+	- PhantomJS built with ghostdriver support
+		- The binary distribution from http://phantomjs.org/ is best.

 ## Learning
 - Python modules: